alexbrt/ProjectorController/README.md

 # ProjectorController

-ProjectorController is a CLI written in Python which eases communication with projectors supporting TCP/IP serial commands.
-Support for Christie Digital® projectors (Boxer/Crimson/Mirage Series, Christie D4KLH, Roadie 4K45) has already been added.
+ProjectorController is a CLI written in Python which eases communication with Christie Digital® projectors supporting TCP/IP serial commands.

 ## Installation